My Soul (Coolio album)

-My Soul is the third studio album by rapper Coolio, released on August 26, 1997 and was his last album for Tommy Boy Records.
-Production was handled by Romeo, Vic C., Bryan "Wino" Dobbs and DJ I-Roc.
-The album has been certified gold by the RIAA.
+My Soul is the third studio album by rapper Coolio, released on August 26, 1997, and was his last album for Tommy Boy Records.
+The album was produced by Romeo, Vic C., Bryan "Wino" Dobbs, and DJ I-Roc.

 Critical reception

 AllMusic's Stephen Thomas Erlewine said that despite lacking a single as memorable as "Gangsta's Paradise", he praised the album for remaining consistent with the formula used from the previous two efforts by providing a more "elaborate production" with lesser known samples and string instrumentations, and Coolio for being steadfast in having both dramedy and ear-grabbing funk in his delivery, concluding that "[I]t's a small, subtle difference, but it's what makes My Soul a thoroughly enjoyable record, no matter if you're going out or staying in."
 Vibe contributor Malik R. Singleton praised the overall energy throughout the album and Coolio's "didactic delivery" displaying versatility ranging from "intense ("Nature of the Business") to inspirational ("Homeboy") but felt he crafted "too many witless hooks and too much predictable phrasing" on tracks like "Throwdown 2000" and "Let's Do It", concluding that "Despite its blatantly uneven ratio of rump-shaking fluff to heavy-hitting fly rhymes […] My Soul proves why Coolio's presence in hip hop's collective voice remains at least interesting: He's not afraid to have fun."